The Dreams Our Stuff Is Made Of

 The book also examines the manner in which the real world is represented in science fiction allegory, such as the argument that the aliens of Star Trek represent non-Caucasian humans, and that science fiction provides an insight into the strategies of the American military.

+Award

 The Dreams Our Stuff Is Made Of was awarded the 1999 Hugo Award for best related book.